Concepts

 What is gross income

-Gross income is the total income received or accrued by an individual before mandatory deductions.
+Gross income refers to the total income received or accrued before mandatory deductions are applied.

-- serves as the base for calculating taxes and contributions
+- serves as the base for taxes and contributions

 Gross income in employment